Transforming Nutrition Ideas, Policy and Outcomes 2013

 The acceleration of undernutrition reduction requires a transformation in the ways we think about undernutrition and the actions we take.
 This 5 day course, designed for both for policy makers and practitioners, will take participants through new ways of thinking about undernutrition and what to do about it.

 "This course provides an excellent overview of global public health nutrition and of key policy developments.
 For me, it was a great opportunity to update my knowledge on the latest evidence of what works and to meet others working on similar issues.
 It was also a great opportunity to discuss challenges on the ground and exchange views of how best we can address these.
 I thoroughly enjoyed the week, including the social events organised by IDS, and felt re-energised by the end of it."

 Silke Seco-Grutz, Human Development Adviser, DFID Participant 2012

-The Programme will be co-led by Lawrence Haddad (IDS) and Purnima Menon (IFPRI).
+The Programme will be co-led by Lawrence Haddad (IDS) and Purnima Menon (IFPRI) and Nick Nisbett (IDS).

 Course structure and outcomes

-In its second year this professional short course has been developed further in response to the positive feedback from last years participants.
-We will examine key findings from the Lancet nutrition series, which is scheduled for release later this year, and which four of the course’s convenors were involved in.
-Participants will be given a unique opportunity to build on materials prepared by IDS and its partners for the major nutrition events scheduled for 2013.
+In its third year this professional short course has been developed further in response to the positive feedback from previous participants.
+We will examine key findings from the Lancet nutrition series, which was released last year, and which four of the course’s convenors were involved in.
+Participants will be given a unique opportunity to build on materials prepared by IDS and its partners for the major nutrition events scheduled for 2014.

 The five day course will be divided into three modules which will take participants through understanding the nature, causes and consequences of undernutrition and exploring ways of addressing undernutrition.
 The final module with examine nutrition’s changing place within the development agenda.